 If you can write or compose good songs, there are always people who are willing to pay you to write them a hit record.
-Artistes like Peruzzi, Ceazar Milli and others are getting good money composing and selling records to other performers.
+Artists like Peruzzi, Ceazar Milli, and others are getting good money composing and selling records to other performers.

 We’ve got you.
 Head over to the 1710Media Blog for free guides, info, and advice about taking your music career further.